 HOW TO AGE GRACEFULLY

-2012.
-Documentary short.
-Running Time: 33min.
-[Co-writer.]
-Winner Best Short Doc at Eugene International Film Fest.
+2012. documentary short.
+33min. co-writer.
+Best Short Doc at Eugene International Film Fest.

 Proud of her Canadian grandfather who served with the Allies in WWII, a young woman discovers a photograph of her late Austrian grandfather during a visit to her ancestral home, in full Nazi uniform.
 She struggles to reconcile how the two men she loved as a child could have battled on opposite sides.